microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 ..  _Manual Validation:
 Manual Validation
 ======================
-Your WOPI integration can be tested following :ref:`validator app testing <Validator app>` [missing].
+Your WOPI integration can be tested following :ref:`validator app testing <Validator app>`.
 However, the validator app will not be able to test the end to end experience 100%.
 You must run the following tests manually to verify the integration works correctly.
+Please download the :download:`Report <PartnerTestCasesReport.docx>` document and send it to the Office for iOS integration contacts when your testing is complete.
 After both the validator and manual tests are passing 100%, please provide Microsoft with a link to your validator app and manual test results.
 Microsoft will complete a final test pass before launch.

 Please contact Microsoft for directions to set the Office for iOS aps into a test mode that can be used for testing the below scenarios.

-The following test cases must be passing at 100% to continue with Office for iOS integration.
-Please download the :download:`Report <PartnerTestCasesReport.docx>` document and send it to the Office for iOS integration contacts when your testing is complete.

-See :ref:`test 1 <test1>`.

 -------------------------------------
 Notes